Attraction 13 / 31

 History

-Archeological research however revealed that the castle in Hradcany is actually older.
-Nonetheless, Vyšehrad was the preferred residence of the Bohemian royals from its foundation in the 10th century until they moved to Hradcany in 1140.
+Archeological research however revealed that the castle in Hradčany is actually older.
+Nonetheless, Vyšehrad was the preferred residence of the Bohemian rulers from its foundation in the tenth century until they moved to Hradčany in 1140.

 Ramparts

-The main entrance to Vyšehrad is at the 17th century Tabor Gate which leads through the remains of the old 14th century rampart, built by King Charles IV.
-The road then leads to the impressive baroque Leopold Gate, also dating back to the 17th century.
-The immense ramparts left and right from the Leopold Gate were built in the 18th century.
-You can walk along the ramparts from where you have great
+The main entrance to Vyšehrad is at the seventeenth century Tábor Gate, which leads through the remains of the old fourteenth-century rampart, built by King Charles IV.
+The road then leads to the impressive Baroque Leopold Gate, also dating back to the seventeenth century.
+The immense ramparts left and right from the Leopold Gate were built in the eighteenth century.
+You can walk atop the ramparts, from where you have great views over Prague.

 Vyšehrader Park

-Just behind the Leopold Gate is a small circular Roman church, known as the Rotunda sv.
-Martina, built in the 11th century.
-Further inwards you'll find the Vyšehrader Park, a park with several 19th sculptures created by Czech sculptor Josef Václav Myslbek.
-These sculptures depict historical Czech figures such as Libuše and Premysl.
-The park was once the site of a romanesque palace.
+Just behind the Leopold Gate is a small circular Romanesque church, built in the eleventh century and known as the Rotunda sv.
+Martina.
+Further inwards, you find the Vyšehrader Park, once the site of a Romanesque palace.
+The park features several nineteenth-century sculptures created by Josef Václav Myslbek.
+These sculptures depict historical Czech figures such as Libuše and Přemysl.

 St. Peter and Paul Church